anmonite/expression_trans/README.md

 -----
 # expression_trans
-This Python package is to translate Japanese text along the expression converting model with using Sudachipy as a morphological tokenizer.
+This Python package is to translate Japanese text along the expression converting model with using "[Sudachipy](https://github.com/WorksApplications/SudachiPy)" as a morphological tokenizer.

 The default converting model is a heroine of "Spice and Wolf" in a Japanese anime named "Holo" with its speaking tone like an geisha girl. :)

+To see more information about original Java based "Sudachi", please find out [Elasticsearchのための新しい形態素解析器 「Sudachi」](https://qiita.com/sorami/items/99604ef105f13d2d472b) on "Qiita".

 ## Features